 He begins by noting that the Athenians are very devout or religious, literally “fearful of the gods” (deisidaimonesterous), but he has seen an altar to an “unknown god” and he proposes to make this unknown god known to them.

-In that case, the whole Greek idolatry thing must be regarded as a massive error and distraction.
+In this case, the whole Greek idolatry thing must be regarded as a massive error and distraction.
 If, as the poet says, “we are indeed his family” (Acts 17:28), it makes no sense to think that the divine is “like gold or silver or stone, an image formed by the art and imagination of man” (Acts 17:29).

 A visitation upon the idols of the nations